CBPFGMS/bi_doc/Dataviz/CBPF-Data-Hub/Hrp.md

-# Targeted and reached people
+# CBPF vs HRP

-Data visualisation hosted at: https://cbpf.data.unocha.org/#clustertrend_heading
+Data visualisation hosted at: https://cbpf.data.unocha.org/allocations-overview

-Data visualization in the staging site: https://cbpfgms.github.io/cbpf-bi-stag/#clustertrend_heading
+Data visualization in the staging site: https://cbpfgms.github.io/cbpf-bi-stag/allocations-overview

 ## Introduction

 ### Purpose

-**Targeted and reached people** is a data visualization that shows how many of each beneficiary type (women, girls, men and boys) were benefited for a given year selection.
-The chart also shows the percentage of targeted people that was reached, for each beneficiary type.
+**CBPF vs HRP** is a data visualization that shows how targeted and actual CBPF funds compare against HRP requirements and HRP funding.
+The chart has two components, one grouped bar chart for regular funds and, below it, a similar chart for non-HRP funds (if any).

 ### Data encoding

-This data visualization consists in two different visual encodings.
-On the left hand side, an _100 percent_ bar chart indicates the percentage of targeted people that was effectively reached, for each beneficiary type.
-Percentages greater than 100% are indicated only in the label, since 100% is the maximum width of the bars.
-On the right hand side a pictogram chart allows the user to see the real numbers for each beneficiary type, which allows ranking and comparing.
+This data visualization consists in a mix of grouped bar charts (for each fund) and stacked bar chart (for HRP requirements and funding), as well as donut charts for depicting percentages.

 ### Interactivity